 |-20 degrees to -10 degrees||3||2||2||1||Scarf or wrap around your mouth Consider sunglasses|

-If you have some skin still exposed to cold air, a coat of Body Glide or lip balm over your nose or tips of ears can be used to help prevent frost bite.
+For skin exposed to the cold air, like your nose or tip of ears, use a coat of Body Glide or lip balm to prevent frost bite.
 A final clothing tip is to dress bright.
 High snow banks and sleet on windshields can make it harder to see runners.
 Drivers are also not as accustomed to seeing runners on the roads during the winter.
 With shorter days, make sure you have reflective gear and/or lights when running in the dark.